Custom Orthotics Outgrowth Program For Kids

 - Children under age 13 are eligible to enroll in the program.

-- The first set of orthotics are provided at regular price.
+- The first set of orthotics is provided at a regular price.

 - For a period of 3 years, any and every time your child outgrows their current pair, we’ll replace it for just $99.